rikhuijzer/SIRUS.jl/paper/paper.md

 \label{tab:perf}
 \end{table}

-Here, the tree depths are set to at most 2 because rules which belong to a depth of 3 will (almost) never show up in the final model, this is identical to the maximum depth in the original implementation [@benard2021interpretable].
-Table \ref{tab:perf} shows that the SIRUS algorithm outperforms the decision tree on the Titanic and Haberman datasets.
+At the time of writing, SIRUS performs best on the binary classification datasets which can be recognized by the AUC measure.
-Furthermore, the performance is similar to the linear model and XGBoost on the Titanic, Breast Cancer, Haberman datasets.
+SIRUS outperforms the decision tree and performs similarly to the linear model on these datasets.

-For the Iris and Boston Housing datasets, the performance was worse than the other models.
+For the multiclass Iris classification and the Boston Housing regression datasets, the performance was worse than the other models.
+It could be that this is caused by a bug in the implementation or because this is a fundamental issue in the algorithm.
-Further work is needed to find the root cause for these low scores.
+Further work is needed to find the root cause or workarounds for these low scores.
+One possible solution would be to add SymbolicRegression.jl [@cranmer2023interpretable] as a secondary back end for regression tasks.
+This achieves performance that is similar to XGBoost [@hanson2023discourse].

 # Code Example

 The model can be used via the `MLJ.jl` [@blaom2020mlj] machine learning interface.
-For example, this is the code used to fit the model on the full Haberman dataset: <br>
+For example, this is the code used to fit the Haberman example at the start of this paper: <br>
 \vspace{2mm}
 ```julia
 model = StableRulesClassifier(; max_depth=2, max_rules=8)